-- If your product does not include HP Support Assistant, use this process to determine the BIOS version on your computer. - 1.
-Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 43). - 2.
+- 2. Select My PC, and then select Specifications. - Setup Utility (BIOS) - 1.
+Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 42). - 2.
 Select Main, select System Information, and then make note of the BIOS version. - 3.
-Select Exit, select No, and then follow the on-screen instructions. - If your product includes HP Support Assistant, you can also use this process to determine the BIOS version on your computer. - 1.
-Type support in the taskbar search box, and then select the HP Support Assistant app.
+Select Exit, select No, and then follow the on-screen instructions.